Find Affordable College Courses

 Top New York Schools in General Physical Sciences

-Our 2023 rankings named Rochester Institute of Technology the best school in New York for general physical sciences students.
-Located in the suburb of Rochester, RIT is a private not-for-profit college with a large student population.
+Our analysis found Rochester Institute of Technology to be the best school for general physical sciences students who want to pursue a degree in New York.
+Located in the large suburb of Rochester, RIT is a private not-for-profit college with a large student population.

-Read full report on General Physical Sciences at Rochester Institute of Technology
+Full General Physical Sciences at Rochester Institute of Technology Report

 #2